spoonapps/docs/reference/command_line/continue.md

       --with-root=VALUE      Set the containers root directory
 ```

-If the `start` command is run against an already-running container then no action will be taken.
+If the `continue` command is run against an already-running container then no action will be taken.

 To enable diagnostic logging for the container, specify the `--diagnostic` flag.